Dates: 03/15/13 – 32/17/13

 The next day, we spent most of the day in Pismo, shopping, walking on the pier, eating, walking on the beach, and eating.
 We went to Brads for fish and chips and had a great lunch there.
 I highly recommend it.
 Then we went for a long walk along the beach and pier, enjoying the sun and surf.
 It is always fun watching the surfers catch some waves, and watching the kids play in the waves.
 When my daughter was small she and her friend Katelyn loved to play “wave tag”.
 They would get as close to the receding wave as possible and then run back up to shore trying not to let the way “tag” them.
 Those days go by really fast…

 We then went shopping.
 The most unusual shop was a candy store that also sold edible insects.
 That’s right, you could get a candied apple, but also a bag of fried worms, crickets, or scorpions!
 OK, that was just too creepy, but was fun to stop by.
 And yes, they were selling like hotcakes!

-Our last stop before heading back to camp was a great place cinnamon rolls, the Old West Cinnamon Rolls bakery.
+Our last stop before heading back to camp was a great place for cinnamon rolls, the Old West Cinnamon Rolls bakery.
 That’s all they sell and they do a great job!
-We ordered one to split at we were on a sugar high for the walk home.
+We ordered one to split between us and we were still on a sugar high for the walk home.
 By the time we got back, we had trekked over 5 miles!